autokitteh/samples/slack_support/README.md

 # AI Driven Slack Support

-This automation uses a slack bot to receive requests for help as a bot mention.
+This automation uses a durable function for a slack bot to receive requests for help, as a bot mentions.
 Once a request for help is received, the subject of the request is inferred using Google's Gemini AI.
-The appropiate person, per a predetemined table of expertize that reside in a Google Doc, is mention.
-The person can then `!take` the request, and later `!resolve` it.
+The appropriate person is mentioned per a predetermined table of expertise that resides in a Google Doc.
+The person can then `!take` the request and later `!resolve` it.
 If no one picks up the request for a configurable duration, the automation will remind the person that a request is pending.

 For example, given this expertise table: